dirsypark-droid/seyoungpark/README.md

 ## ℹ️ Repository Info

-This repository serves as a **personal documentation portfolio**, demonstrating my range as a UX/technical writer.
+This repository serves as a **personal documentation portfolio**, demonstrating my range as a technical writer.

 ---